agronholm/release-notes/README.rst

 .. highlight:: yaml

-This is a GitHub action that extracts release notes from a changelog file, converts them to the Markdown format and outputs the result.
+This is a GitHub action that extracts release notes from a changelog file, converts them to the Markdown format and outputs the path to the resulting document.

 Here's what it does: